 The World Bank's Procurement Policies and Procedures

-International Development Institute (lDl) is conducting a training on the World Bank’s Procurement Policies and Procedures in collaboration and consultation with Public Sector Procurement (PSP) experts in Washington, D.C. from September 7-18, 2020 and September 21-October 2, 2020.
+International Development Institute (lDl) is conducting series of 10 virtual classes on the World Bank’s Procurement Policies and Procedures in collaboration and consultation with Public Sector Procurement (PSP) experts in Washington, D.C. from November 9-November 20, 2020.

 The PSP spending is US$8.5 trillion out of US$28 trillion of global market spending.
 PSP or Government Spending is a powerful tool to develop industry, generate employment, drive innovation and consumption in an economy.
 To achieve this, all MDBs work closely with governments/public institutions to provide specialized technical support along with funding.

 The procurement function plays an important role in completing a project on time, within budget and to a desired level of quality to accomplish ‘Best value for Money'.
 The magnitude of the World Bank funded projects worldwide is very high in terms of the number of projects as well as the dollar value.
 These projects are running in multiple sectors to include infrastructure, transportation, health, education, energy, agriculture, water, sanitation and environment.

 A new Procurement Framework was approved by the World Bank Board on July 21, 2015 and its use is mandatory for all lending operations after July 1, 2016.